sj3/canna-third-party/chatter_visibility_control/README.rst

 Chatter visibility control
 ==========================

-This module allows to control the visibility of tracked fields in the chatter based upon the Odoo security groups.
+This module allows to control the visibility of tracked fields in the chatter based on the Odoo security groups.

-If security groups are added to the Model field definition of a tracked field, than the info in the chatter concerning this field will only be visible to the users of those groups.
+If security groups are added to the Model field definition of a tracked field, then the info in the chatter concerning this field will only be visible to the users of those groups.